 You can skip that step and just use regular baking soda, but I recommend going the one step further to bake it first.
 You can bake it while your dough rises, so you’re not making the process longer, just using your time as efficiently as possible!

-Professional pretzel-making resulted in mastering the pretzel twirl, but you can make a pretzel just as perfectly by first making a U-shape, then crossing the ends, and twisting them as you bring them back down to the bottom of the “U”.
+I mastered the pretzel twirl when I worked at Auntie Anne’s, but you can still shape yours without all the experience.
+If you can’t do the twirl, instead start off by making a U-shape, then crossing the ends, and finally twisting them as you bring them back down to the bottom of the “U”.
 I know, that’s a little hard to follow.
 But not to worry, there’s a video right above the recipe below that will help make it clear!

 And if you want to skip the whole pretzel-shaping business, feel free to simply make pretzel sticks or pretzel bites.
 They’ll taste just as delicious.

-This recipe is not a quick recipe.
-Making the dough from scratch, letting it rise, baking the baking soda, creating the solution, shaping and dipping the pretzels, and baking… it all takes time, I won’t sugarcoat it.*
+This is not an ultra-quick soft pretzel recipe.
+Making the dough from scratch, letting it rise, baking the baking soda, creating the solution, cutting into equal pieces, shaping and dipping the pretzels, sprinkling with pretzel salt, baking… it all takes time, I won’t sugarcoat it.*

-Despite the time commitment, each step is actually pretty simple, and in the end these Homemade Mall-Style Soft Pretzels are so tasty and such a crowd-pleaser that you’ll find they’re well worth it.
+That being said, despite the time commitment, each step is actually surprisingly simple.
+In the end these Homemade Mall-Style Soft Pretzels are so tasty and such a crowd-pleaser that you’ll find they’re well worth it.

 And I’m pretty sure you’ll be willing to forgive me for me holding out on you so long with this recipe.
 I think it’ll just take a few more homemade pretzels for me to forgive myself!